m2icocoa/Personal-Project-CPSC210/README.md

 The price of tickets varies on how close to the stage.
 There is a quantity limit on tickets to prevent a customer from buying all up.

-The users of this system will be anyone who wants to go to Stray Kids' concert.
+The users of this system will be anyone who wants to go to a BTS concert.

 I am a huge fan of BTS.
 Every time I want to go to their concert, I need to compete with other fans to get better seats.
 The website sometimes crushes in the middle of buying tickets